hkotek/hkotek.com/_posts/2023-11-04-text-to-images-models-biases.md

   - gender, bias
 ---

+**this isn't ready yet, just a stub so I can check image rendering**

 For my [seminar on Demystifying LLMs](https://linguistics.mit.edu/24-s90-special-topics_exploring_language_technologies/) we've been thinking about what we can learn from Large Langauge Models (LLMs) about language or linguistics.
 So far the answer seems to be 'not too much', though I've been hoping to find effects that could meaningfully inform our theories.
 On the other hand, it's really not hard to find interesting effects with regard to hallucinations, bias, toxicity, misinformation, disinformation, etc., which teach us something deep and fundamental about the datasets the models are trained on.

 We recently explored multi-modal text-to-image models in class, specifically [DALL·E 2](https://openai.com/dall-e-2) and [Stable Diffusion XL](https://stablediffusionweb.com/).[^1] I was initially interested in whether there would be anything interesting to learn about how these models process language (spoiler: not much, but I'll say more below).
 It quickly became clear that it's much more interesting to think about ethics considerations with respect to these models.